 Note the word "copies" here, as opposed to counterfeits or fakes.
 This might seem like a fine line, but it's an important distinction.
 Copies are not made to deceive; they are simply reproductions of an original item, selling for as little as \$20 each.
-Two events for which a large number of these copies have appeared in the past few years are the 2008 Games in Beijing and the 2014 Games in Sochi.
-No, they are not originals, but they can be fun to own as adjuncts to a collection of Olympic coins.
+Two events for which a large number of these copies have appeared in the past few years are the 2008 Games in Beijing and the 2014 through the $Standard\ Catalog\ of\ World\ Coins$ will turn up quite a few more.